 1How to calculate the cost

-Knowing the theoretical return and the house edge of slots cannot help you devise a winning strategy to beat the game.
-With that in mind, this information is particularly useful when it comes to choosing what slots you play because the higher the house edge is, the faster you will lose money.
+Knowing the theoretical return and the house edge of slots will not help you craft a foolproof winning strategy.
+Still, this information is useful when selecting which slots to play because the higher the house edge, the faster you will lose money.

-The advantage is in favor of the house which ultimately means players end up losing money in the long run.
-However, the knowledge of the house edge allows you to calculate the cost of playing slots for entertainment.
+The advantage belongs to the house, which ultimately means players lose money in the long run.
+However, understanding the house edge allows you to estimate the cost of playing slots for entertainment.

 2Factors you need to consider

-Several factors are taken into consideration for these calculations.
-Apart from the house edge, you must take into account the average size of your bets and the average number of spins you play per hour.
-The number of spins depends on your style of play but there is a general consensus that most players make between 400 and 600 spins per hour.
+Several factors are considered in these calculations.
+In addition to the house edge, you must account for the average size of your bets and the average number of spins you make per hour.
+The spin count depends on your style of play, but there is general consensus that most players complete between 400 and 600 spins per hour.

 3Example

-Let’s assume you play Microgaming’s Game of Thrones 243 Ways slot with a house edge of 4.90%.
-You prefer a more dynamic pace so you go through 600 spins each hour.
-Your average bet per spin is $1.20.
+Suppose you play Microgaming’s Game of Thrones 243 Ways slot, which has a house edge of 4.90%.
+You favor a faster pace and therefore complete 600 spins each hour, wagering an average of $1.20 per spin.

-You need to have enough hours under your belt to arrive at these numbers, though.
-Both the theoretical return percentage and the house edge are meant to represent long-term expectation.
-The more rounds you play, the closer you get to your average hourly expectation, which is negative for slot players as we shall explain later.
+You must log enough hours of play for these numbers to hold true.
+Both the theoretical return percentage and the house edge represent a long-term expectation.
+The more rounds you play, the closer you come to your average hourly result – which, as we will explain later, is negative for slot players.

 - Slots Rules